ericschernoff/Pepper/README.md

 # DESCRIPTION / PURPOSE

-Perl is a wonderful language with an amazing ecosystem and terrific community.
 This quick-start kit is designed for new users to easily experiment and learn about Perl and for seasoned users to quickly stand up simple web services.